 White.
 Originally from Valencia.
 Preferred variety in PDOs Alicante, Utiel-Requena, Valencia and Yecla.
 The clusters are medium-sized and relatively loose, with medium, yellowish-green grapes.
 White wines are pale, with herbaceous notes, nutty undertones, and medium acidity.
 In hot climates it is used to make semi-sweet wines.
 Also called: Blanqueta, Verema blanco.

 White.
 From the Balearic Islands.
 Main variety in Binissalem and Pla i Llevant.
 Wines are light with floral and tropical fruit notes.
 Alcohol and acidity levels are balanced on the palate.
 Also called: Prensal blanco.

 Red.
 From Valencia.
 Clusters are medium and compact.
 Fruit is medium-sized, round and blue-gray in color.
-Medium color intensity and balanced acidity and alcohol levels.
-A very sweet grape variety with aromas of ripe, almost dried, grapes and an intense and fruity flavor.
+Medium colour intensity and balanced acidity and alcohol levels.
+A very sweet grape variety with aromas of ripe, almost dried, grapes and an intense and fruity flavour.
 Barrel aging serves to sweeten the tannins.
 It is also used for carbonic maceration.
 The liquor wine Fondillón, from Alicante, is made using this variety.
 Also called: (there are synonymy problems with Graciano, which is known as Morrastrel in France) Alcayata, Monastrel, Morastel, Morastell, Mourvedré in France, Mataro in Australia.

 Red.
 Extensively cultivated in Castile-La Mancha.
 This is a high-yield variety with large, compact clusters and blue-black fruit.
 Used for blending with other grapes like Garnacha.
 Wines are tinted with violet tones.
 Also called: Moscatel Negro, Brujidera.